CECSpecialistI/CECSpecialistI/README.md

 * Watson, B. Provo, A. Burlingame, K. (Eds.)
 Ethics in Linked Data, Library Juice Press.
 2023.

 ## Training
+### XSLT Fundamentals
+* November 2025
+* Library Juice Academy
+* Instructor: Robert Chavez
+* Course Description: "This hands-on course will introduce students to the fundamentals of the XSL Transformation language (XSLT) for manipulating and transforming XML documents and data.
+At its core, a transformation expressed in XSLT describes rules for transforming input data into output data."

 ### Implementing Equitable Hiring Practices, University of Washington Professional & Organizational Development
 * 2025
 * Two-day course which equips participants to plan and carry out an effective and equitable hiring process, from posting to interviewing and candidate selection.
 Covers ways to make the process more inclusive and accessible, emphasizing equity-focused and bias-mitigating best practices